 - a.
-Ensuring employees who have a fever of 100.4°F or greater or other symptoms of COVID-19 will not be allowed to work. - b.
-Hand washing expectations and supplies available for staff - i.
-20 seconds using soap and water as frequently as possible or using hand sanitizer with at least 70% alcohol content - c.
-A posted description of proper cough and sneeze etiquette
+Ensuring employees who have a fever of ≥100.4°F or other symptoms of COVID-19 are not allowed to work. - b.
+Ensuring employees wash their hands for 20 seconds using soap and water as frequently as possible or use hand sanitizer with at least 70% alcohol content. - c.
+A posted description of proper cough and sneeze etiquette.